-Following Rhinoplasty, swelling and an oily nose is extremely common – in fact, the swelling is part of the reason that the skin becomes oily or has a shiny appearance.
+Following rhinoplasty, a procedure to reshape and redefine your nose, swelling and an oily nose are extremely common.
+The swelling is part of the reason the skin becomes oily or has a shiny appearance.
 The good news is that, just like the swelling, it is not permanent and your skin should return to its previous condition in just a few months.
 In the meantime, we have compiled a brief guide to help you understand why your nasal skin has reacted in this way and what you can safely do to treat it.

-It is not surprising that your nose will react to the trauma it has just undergone.
-Such trauma triggers a protective response which involves the glands secreting oil.
-Over and above the actual surgery, your nose has then been taped and bandaged for at least a week.
-This will cause the pores to become blocked resulting in a build-up of oil which you are unable to properly cleanse for weeks.
-Be assured, this is a short-term condition that will subside in time as the swelling decreases.
+- Blocked pores — Over and above the actual surgery, your nose has been taped and bandaged for at least a week, causing the pores to become blocked, resulting in a build-up of oil, which you cannot sufficiently cleanse for weeks.
+Rest assured, this is a short-term condition that will subside in time as the swelling decreases.

-It is, in fact, extremely important to avoid any aggressive treatments that will involve the use of pressure to the nose.
-Even strips that are used to soak up excess oil and open the pores should be avoided for at least three months.
-The important thing to remember is that your nose has undergone surgery and needs to be treated with care.
+Avoid any aggressive treatments that will involve the use of pressure on the nose.
+Avoid using strips to soak up excess oil and open the pores for at least six months.
+The main thing to remember is that your nose has undergone surgery and needs to be treated with care.

-Approximately a month after surgery, there are certain facial peels that will unclog pores and improve the skin but that are gentle enough for your post-op nose.
-Before embarking on any course of treatment — whether at home or at the hands of a dermatologist or beauty therapist — consult your surgeon for advice, guidance and recommendations.
+Approximately a month after surgery, certain facial peels will unclog pores and improve the skin, but they are gentle enough for your post-op nose.
+Before embarking on any course of treatment — whether at home or in the hands of a dermatologist or beauty therapist — consult your surgeon for advice, guidance and recommendations.

 Schedule your follow-up appointment with Dr Shahidi today